 The main risk is that hydrogen is created.
 In practice, as long as a battery compartment is well ventilated, the likelihood of danger is remote.
 ‘Since the early 1960s, when we designed our first battery charger, we have witnessed no dangerous situation that resulted from a cell short,’ says the Ample Power Company.

 Summary – interconnecting batteries in series or parallel

 Parallel connection is convenient for large capacity 12 volt use and, as parallel connected pairs, of series-connected 12-volt batteries for higher voltage large capacity systems.

 Big property stand-alone solar systems usually run at 48 volts.
 This is usually done by parallel connecting strings of four series-connected 12 volt batteries.

 The above applies to all batteries: conventional lead acid, gel cell, AGM and lithium-ion.
 See also http://caravanandmotorhomebooks.com/lithium-ion-batteries-in-caravans

-No matter how connected, any combination of the same batteries will always result in the same amount of stored energy.
+No matter how connected, when Interconnecting batteries in series or parallel, any combination of the same batteries will always result in the same amount of stored energy.

 • Ample Power Company 1990.
 Parallel Batteries, Seattle, Washington.